Independent Research Courses

-Professors accept supervisory responsibility at their discretion.
-They are not required to serve as research supervisors.
-It is recommended that students approach a professor working in the same subdiscipline of their chosen topic.
+Professors are not required to serve as research supervisors and accept supervisory responsibility at their discretion.
+We advise students to approach a professor working in the same subdiscipline of their chosen topic.
 Often students become interested in a topic through a SOC course and approach the instructor of that course for supervision; however, this is not required.

 - Students must have completed 10.0 courses towards their degree and have completed a 200 level SOC course to be eligible for a 300-level Independent Research.

 - Students must have completed 15.0 courses towards their degree and have completed a 300 level SOC course to be eligible for 400-level Independent Research.